 In 2017, we acquired three land parcels on Granite Mountain in Putnam Valley to permanently conserve 358 acres, creating a new Preserve that protects vital wildlife habitat and drinking water, while serving as a recreational resource for the community.
-In late 2018, we announced the expansion of the Preserve with the addition of an adjacent parcel.
+In late 2018, we announced the expansion of the Preserve to 400 acres with the addition of an adjacent parcel.
 We are also working with Putnam County on a management agreement for their adjoining land, which will bring the Preserve to more than 500 acres in total.

 About Granite Mountain

 Granite Mountain is located within the watershed of the Peekskill Hollow Brook, part of both the City of Peekskill and Town of Cortlandt drinking water systems.
 It provides important habitat for wildlife, and was listed in the 2007 Town of Putnam Valley Comprehensive Plan as being “of significant interest to the community.”
 Granite Mountain is also an important part of the Croton-to-Highlands Biodiversity Area, identified by both New York State and the US Forest Service as a conservation priority.

 With generous grant and community support, we have been working on several improvements within the Preserve to make it more accessible to the public.